Chicago announces mass closing of elementary schools

-CHICAGO Chicago will close 54 schools and 61 school buildings by the beginning of the next academic year in the country's third-largest public school district, a move that education experts called the largest mass closing in the nation.
+CHICAGO Chicago will close 54 schools and 61 school buildings by the beginning of the next academic year in the country's third-largest public school district, a move that union leaders called the largest mass closing in the nation.

-The district will shutter 53 elementary schools and one high school, primarily in Hispanic and African-American neighborhoods.
+The district will shutter 53 elementary schools and one high school by August, primarily in Hispanic and African-American neighborhoods.
 The district, which has a $1 billion annual deficit, has said it needs to close underutilized schools to save money.

 Enrollment in Chicago Public Schools has fallen 20 percent in the last decade, mainly because of population declines in poor neighborhoods.
 The district said it can accommodate 511,000 students, but only about 403,000 are enrolled.
 It said that nearly 140 of its schools are more than half empty.